 The cash flows simulate the performance of this portfolio in the transaction's documented structure under certain stressed scenarios.
 In addition, the issuer will make use of the basis swap to prevent mismatches in interest rates on any fixed-rate loans.
-Any bank accounts of the issuer are required to be with appropriately rated providers.
+The issuer's bank accounts must be held with appropriately rated providers.